onemoonsci/nmrfxprocessordocs/pages/v1/01.analyst/08.tools/02.runabout/01.menus/docs.md

 	a dashboard.
 Several of the information functions have already been discussed in the "Actions" Compare section.

-	1) Assemble and Combinations: The dashboard appears as follows after the "Assemble", "Combinations" and "Compare" actions have been taken.
+	1) Assemble and Combinations: The dashboard appears as follows after the "Assemble Spin Systems", "Assign Atom Types" and "Match Adjacent" actions have been taken.
 ![](images/Runabout_dashboard_Assemble.png)

 	The clusters have been "assembled" and appear in a linear row.
 The check boxes adjacent to